debops/debops/docs/code-standards-policy.rst

 Variable documentation
 ~~~~~~~~~~~~~~~~~~~~~~

-For each role the `DebOps Documentation`_ is will include a page which
+For each role the `DebOps Documentation`_ will include a page which
 documents the default variables.
 This page is generated from the role's
 :file:`defaults/main.yml` file with help of yaml2rst_.
 The entire comment of
 the defauls file is thereby interpreted as reStructuredText_ and then rendered